sirwillphil/Critical-Minerals-Smart-Dashboard/README.md

 **Top 10 Countries by Site Count**

-* Bar chart showing which countries have the highest number of mineral sites
+* Bar chart showing countries with the highest number of mineral deposits

 ### Map Controls